adigyran/portfolio/README.md

 **Aya Health** uses the Gradle build system and can be imported directly into Android Studio (make sure you are using the latest stable version available [here](https://developer.android.com/studio)).

+It uses gradle 8.4, it has gradlew properties, so the required gradle should init automatically

 # Architecture

 The **Aya Health** app follows the